 The HRPP has gone through formal quality improvement processes that have resulted in reorganizations to increase its efficiency and effectiveness.
 The HRPP also frequently discusses and coordinates program improvements with its primary constituents and collaborators at UCSF.

-The UCSF HRPP is located administratively within the Office of Ethics and Compliance.
-The Institutional Official overseeing the HRPP is the Associate Vice Chancellor, Chief Ethics and Compliance Officer.
+The UCSF HRPP is located administratively within the Office of Research.
+The Institutional Official overseeing the HRPP is the Associate Vice Chancellor, Research Infrastructure & Operations.
 Both the HRPP Policy Group and the IRB Panels operate under the leadership of the Associate Vice Chancellor.
 Below is more information on the roles and responsibilities of these groups.

 University Administration is responsible for the rights and welfare of human research participants.
 UCSF through the Office of the Executive Vice Chancellor assures the federal government that the campus is in compliance with federal regulations regarding the protection of human subjects in research and that no research involving human subjects is conducted without prior review and approval.